ship-armada/crowdfund/CROWDFUND.md

 ## Risk Acknowledgments

 - **Seed quality is the critical dependency.** The allocation mechanism is algorithmic, but the network's governance quality depends entirely on the launch team's seed selection.
 Trusted-network seed selection is the primary defence against governance concentration and Sybil attacks — the contract mechanism does not substitute for it.
+Maximum single-entity capture from one subtree is $33k (2.75% of base fund); an address invited by multiple seeds accumulates beyond this.
+See Self-Filling section.
 - **At base size, hop-0 alone cannot meet the minimum raise.** Hop-0's ceiling ($798k at base fund) is below the minimum raise ($1M).
 However, the same addresses filling hop-0 can also commit at hop-1 and hop-2 — those contributions count independently.
 For example, 67 seeds each committing $15k at hop-0 and $4k at hop-1 produces $1.273M capped_demand (base sale) and ~$1.066M net_proceeds — sufficient to finalize.
 After expansion (capped_demand ≥ $1.5M), hop-0's ceiling rises to $1,197k and hop-0 alone can succeed.
 - **Early governance proposals may pass on thin quorum.** Voting power activates immediately upon claim and delegation with no averaging period.
 The first proposals after the 7-day quiet period may be created when only a small fraction of participants have claimed.
 Participants are strongly encouraged to claim and delegate promptly after finalization.
 - **Governance capture is possible.** Whitelist is the mitigation, not a guarantee.